TheWover/donut/docs/2019-5-31-Apple-Fritter.md

 1) ```eax``` will be nulled.
 2) ```0x48``` is an REX prefix for the next instruction
 3) The previous REX prefix is not valid for the ```js``` instruction.
 As such, nothing happens.
-4) Since the x64 PIC is immediately following the previous instruction in memory, ```eip`` is now pointing at the first instruction in the PIC.
+4) Since the x64 PIC is immediately following the previous instruction in memory, ```eip``` is now pointing at the first instruction in the x64 PIC.
 It now executes.

 Starting in the v0.9.1 "Apple Fritter" release, dual-mode shellcode is the default.
 You may still tell Donut to produce x86 or x64 shellcode, rather than AMD64+x86.